If Sentences in Spanish (Si …): The CONDITIONAL TENSE

-Si yo fuera multimillonaria, ayudaría a que todas las personas tuvieran un hogar dónde vivir.
+Si yo fuera multimillonaria, ayudarĂa a que todas las personas tuvieran un hogar dĂłnde vivir.

 (If I were a billionaire, I would help all people to have a home to live.)

-Si yo fuera millonaria, me llevaría a toda mi familia de vacaciones a Bali.
+Si yo fuera millonaria, me llevarĂa a toda mi familia de vacaciones a Bali.

 (If I were a millionaire, I would take my entire family on a holiday to Bali.)

-Did you see what I did there?
-I used a conditional sentence in Spanish, which are the Spanish if-sentences that always start with “si”.
+Did you see what Maura did there?
+Se used conditional tense Spanish, which is the equivalent of if-sentences in Spanish that always start with “si”.

 Conditional sentences present a scenario that is likely to occur if a condition is satisfied.
 Conditional sentences have two parts:

-La otra parte es la oración principal.
-(The other part is the main clause.)
+The other part is the main clause.
 This tells you the outcome, the result.

 For each kind (real, potential, and unreal) we use different verbal tenses.
 Let’s start with the real ones.